SilvanW/TimeTracker/README.md

 - add where work was done (home of office)
 - add description per day
 - llm call to get short summary of week based on description
+- connect to git repositories to summarize commits